 On November 13, Juche 41 (1952), during the fierce Fatherland Liberation War in Korea, the Cabinet of the Democratic People’s Republic of Korea adopted the decision “On Enforcing Free Medical Care.”

-It was a historic decision adopted under the great care of Premier Kim Il Sung who was working hard to stabilize the people’s life and promote their health during the war.
+It was a historic decision adopted under the great care of President Kim Il Sung who was working hard to stabilize the people’s life and promote their health during the war.

 And similar institutions of the People’s Army were to provide universal free medical care to civilians in order to ensure them convenience in getting medical treatment.